qwe2820435o2/SceneGuide/Design/Interface anti-brush design.md

     Including real-time behavioral analysis and offline analysis

 ## Practical anti-brush design
-> The reality is that the old version is already on the app market, and there is no way to update the code

 Even if the client obfuscates the code or adds the shell, as long as the attacker is patient, it is still able to crack the signature encryption algorithm

+At present, the most effective preventive measure is man-machine verification

+The reality is that the old version is already on the app market, and there is no way to update the code

 We can only think about behavioral risk control